 Topics Contents and Concepts 1.
 The General Uses of 1.
 The significance of each binyan and how to distinguish them. the binyanim 2.
 The list of uses for each binyan .
 2. The Qal and Niphal 1.
 The paradigms for Qal and Niphal.
-2. The Qai and Niphai 2.
-The functions of Qal and Niphal.
-3. The Piel and Pual 3.
-The Piel and Pual 1.
-The paradigms for Piel and Puel.
-4 751 771 1 1 2.
-The functions of Piel and Pual.
+2. The functions of Qal and Niphal.
+3. The Piel and Pual 1.
+The paradigms for Piel and Pual.
+2. The functions of Piel and Pual.
 4. The Hiphil and 1.
 The paradigms for Hiphil and Hophal.
 Hophal 2.
 The functions of Hiphil and Hophal.
 5. The Hithpael and 1.
 The paradigms for Hithpael and the other binyanim . the other binyanim 2.
 The functions of Hithpael and the other binyanim .
 6. Using BDB Lexicon 1.
 The format of a Biblical Hebrew Dictionary and Lexicon.
 2. Understanding the division of root words.
 3. The steps to retrieving the meanings for the word searched.
 4. Interpreting the information from the dictionary and lexicon.
 7. Wishes, Oaths and 1.
 The biblical Hebrew expressions for wishes and oaths.
 Conditions 2.
 The common words and pattern for such expressions.
 3. The common words and format for conditional statements.
 8. The Narrative forms 1.
 Revision of the waPC. with other verb forms 2.
-The different conjugation and expressions before the waPC verbs. with other verb forms 3.
-How to distinguish and translate different occurrences of the waPC in various contexts.
+The different conjugation and expressions before the waPC verbs.
+3. How to distinguish and translate different occurrences of the waPC in various contexts.
 9. Sentence and The different ways biblical Hebrew begins passages - narratives and non-narratives and how Clause Beginnings to translate them.
 10. The Perfective and 1.
 Revision of the SC and PC.
 Imperfective Verbs 2.
 Consideration of more complex contexts and how to translate appropriately.
 11. Sentence and Functions of these sequences: Clause Sequences 1.
 SC + wSC forms.
 2. SC +waPC.
 3. PC + wPC.
 4. Clauses that begin with some particles.
-5. $PC + wSC$.
+5. PC + wSC.
 6. Imperatives + imperatives.
 7. Imperative +wPC.
 8. Participle + waPC.
 9. Participle + wSC.
 10. Infinitive + waPC.
 11. Infinitive + wSC.
 12. 5 conjunctions.
 12. Translating 1.
 Characteristics of biblical Hebrew poetry: balance and parallelism.
 Hebrew Poetry 2.
 Expressions of balance and parallelisms: chiasmus and alphabetic.
 3. Language of biblical Hebrew poetry.
 4. Issues in translation.
 13. Prepositions 1.
 Summarize the types and most common occurrences of some prepositions.
-15. 1 repositions 2.
+T 2.
 Determining the possible best meaning for a preposition.
-14. Idioms and Areas Learn some common idiomatic expressions in biblical Hebrew and their meanings, or areas of of Meanings 15.
-Learn Bible meanings according to the context and interpreting their functions.
-1. Introduce various aids from the internet and/or computer software.
+14. Idioms and Areas Learn some common idiomatic expressions in biblical Hebrew and their meanings, or areas of of Meanings meanings according to the context and interpreting their functions.
+15. Learn Bible 1.
+Introduce various aids from the internet and/or computer software.
 Aids from Internet and 2.
-How to access the parsing functions and interpret meaningfully from these aids. computer software
+How to access the parsing functions and interpret meaningfully from these aids. computer software 2.
+120 to access the parsing remediate and interpret meaningramy from those aids.
+Tompater software